ein-bandit/unity-webrtc-control/DOCS.md

 Webclients and the WebRTC implementation will negotiate about the connection parameters and, if this process finishes successfully, a peer to peer connection is set up.

 Want to learn more about WebRTC and it's capabilities?
-Check the [HTML5Rocks](html5rocks-intro) article.
+Check the [HTML5Rocks][html5rocks-intro] article.

 ## How to use it

-As mentioned in the [README](readme-link) include this package in your Unity applications Asset folder.
+As mentioned in the [README][readme-link] include this package in your Unity applications Asset folder.

 Furthermore you'll have to prepare the backend (= Unity side of WebRTC communication) as follows:

 - Create a message interpreter by implementing the `INetworkDataInterpreter` interface and pass it to the plugins static UWCController instance.

-You can get some inspiration from the demo projects [NetworkDataInterpreter](ndi-impl) implementation inside the demo project.
+You can get some inspiration from the demo projects [NetworkDataInterpreter][ndi-impl] implementation inside the demo project.

 Extend the `AbstractUWCInitializer` which offers to use the included `SimpleHTTPServer` as well as the default `WebRTCServer` implementation.